wangtao0101/vscode-leetcode/README.md

 ![debug](https://raw.githubusercontent.com/wangtao0101/vscode-leetcode/master/docs/gifs/debug.gif)

-> Currently vscode-leetcode only support Python3 and Javascript language and in the future we will support all lanuages which support vscode debug protocal.
+> Currently vscode-leetcode only support Python3 and Javascript language and in the future we will support more lanuages which support vscode debug protocal.
 Welcome to get PR for another language.
+My next plan is to support c and c++.

 > Not all problems are supported(most free problems are supported) and only supported problems have debug option.

+> If you have any issue about the debug feature, you can [create a issue](https://github.com/wangtao0101/vscode-leetcode/issues/new?template=bug.md) with detail information

 -   Python3 debug Requirement